 Since I was a little boy toddling around Boston, I’ve loved reading, writing, great fiction, history, current events, and piles and piles of books.
 However, becoming an author has been an unorthodox journey.

-Since then, I co-authored Open Skies: My Life as Afghanistan’s First Female Pilot with Niloofar Rahmani, and my debut novel, Landslide, released on 20 September 2022.
-I’ve also worked with other writers as a developmental editor on books concerning the Kennedys and the Vietnam War, as well as forthcoming science fiction novels.
+In addition to being an author, I’ve also worked with other writers as a developmental editor on books concerning the Kennedys and the Vietnam War, as well as forthcoming science fiction and fantasy novels.
 I’ve had the pleasure of collaborating with Robert Ludlum’s former editor, Richard Marek, and the professionals who brought Die Hard, Death Wish, and American Sniper from print to screen.
 To say I feel lucky would be an understatement.

 I received both my bachelor’s and master’s degrees from Georgetown University and now live on the West Coast.
 You can find a list of my favorite books and those I consider noteworthy under The Reading Corner (which I need to update!).
 Feel free to check back frequently for updates and new reviews.